 Read “Search, compile, publish’ [2016 Miss Read update] →

-Paul Soulellis is an artist and educator based in Providence, RI.
+Paul Soulellis is an artist and educator based in Providence, Rhode Island.
 His practice includes teaching, writing, and experimental publishing, with a focus on queer methodologies, network culture, and archival justice.
-He is the founder of Queer.Archive.Work, a non-profit organization that supports artists, writers, and activists with access to space, tools, and other resources for queer publishing.
-He is also Department Head and Associate Professor of Graphic Design at Rhode Island School of Design.
+He is the founder of Queer.Archive.Work, a non-profit project that supports artists with access to studio space, tools, and other resources for queer publishing.
+His writing has been published by The Journal of Cinema and Media Studies, Rhizome, MIT Press, Dispersed Holdings, Genderfail, and many others.
+He is an Associate Professor of Graphic Design at Rhode Island School of Design.

 Paul Soulellis is an American artist, graphic designer, publisher, and educator.
 He maintains his practice in Providence, Rhode Island.
 His work includes teaching, writing, and experimental publishing, with a focus on queer methodologies, network culture, and archival justice.
 His writings and work are cited in scholarly research, and his publications are collected and exhibited worldwide and on the internet.

 Soulellis is also the founder of Library of the Printed Web, a physical archive devoted to web-to-print artists’ books, zines and other printout matter.
-The collection of 250 works was acquired by The Museum of Modern Art Library in New York in 2017.
+The collection of 244 works was acquired by The Museum of Modern Art Library in New York.
 Soulellis maintains his own art practice centered on publishing, and his books and zines have featured the work of hundreds of contemporary artists and writers.
 His work is in special collections at The Museum of Modern Art; The Metropolitan Museum of Art; Whitney Museum of American Art; Walker Art Center; Yale University; Tate Britain; and many other institutions.

-He is invited to speak about his work and present his ideas about radical publishing internationally.
-Most recently, he presented “Survival by Sharing” at the “Publishing as Worldview” conference, hosted by the Korean Society of Typography in Seoul, Republic of Korea.
-In 2021 he presented “What is queer typography?” at the Type Drives Communities Conference, hosted by the Type Directors Club, as well as “Urgent Publishing After the Artist’s Book: Making Public in Movements Towards Liberation,” at the Contemporary Artists’ Book Conference, hosted by the Center for Book Arts at Printed Matter’s NY Art Book Fair.
-In 2019 he presented “Urgentcraft” at the Eyeo Festival in Minneapolis, as well as at “The Conference” in Malmö, Sweden.
-In March 2018, he was a featured speaker in the Design Insights series, hosted by the Walker Art Center in Minneapolis.
+He is invited to speak about his work and present his ideas about queer archives and radical publishing internationally.
+He presented “Survival by Sharing” at “Publishing as Worldview,”, hosted by the Korean Society of Typography in Seoul, Republic of Korea.
+He presented “What is queer typography?” at Type Drives Communities, hosted by the Type Directors Club, as well as “Urgent Publishing After the Artist’s Book: Making Public in Movements Towards Liberation,” at the Contemporary Artists’ Book Conference, hosted by the Center for Book Arts at Printed Matter’s NY Art Book Fair.
+He presented “Urgentcraft” at the Eyeo Festival in Minneapolis, as well as at “The Conference” in Malmö, Sweden.
+He was a featured speaker in the 2018 Design Insights series, hosted by the Walker Art Center in Minneapolis.

 Soulellis also maintains a robust writing practice, and his texts circulate widely.
-“Bad Archives” was recently published in the Journal of Cinema and Media Studies, edited by Shannon Mattern, and his “Search, Compile, Publish” essay was anthologized in Publishing Manifestos in 2022, published by MIT Press.
+“Bad Archives” was published in the Journal of Cinema and Media Studies, edited by Shannon Mattern, and “Search, Compile, Publish” was anthologized in Publishing Manifestos, published by MIT Press.
 His essay “The Post as Medium” was featured in the widely-acclaimed book The Art Happens Here: Net Art Anthology, published by Rhizome/New Museum.
 Soulellis was a contributing editor at Rhizome from 2015–2018.

-Soulellis is Department Head and Associate Professor of Graphic Design at Rhode Island School of Design.
+Soulellis is an Associate Professor of Graphic Design at Rhode Island School of Design.

 Department Head of Graphic Design, Rhode Island School of Design (2021–current)